 First and second mortgage bonds are registered in the name of Hochland 7191 (Pty) Ltd over Erf 7937, Windhoek to the value of N\$16 million.
+Also refer to note 12 for further details.

-A first continuing covering mortgage bond is registered in the name of Trentyre (Namibia) (Pty) Ltd over Erf 1610, Windhoek to the value of N\$10 million.
-Also refer to note 13 for further details.
-Motor vehicles with a net book value of N\$ 1,4 million serve as security over bank loans.
-Also refer to note 17 for further details.
+A first continuing covering mortgage bond are registered in the name of Rubber Tree Properties (Pty) Ltd over Erf 1610, Windhoek to the value of N\$10 million.

+Motor vehicles with a net book value of N\$ 0,96 million serve as security over bank loans.
+Buildings with a net book value of N\$ 15,87 million serve as security over bank loans.
+Also refer to note 16 for further details.